Lansdowne Park Historic District

-Lansdowne Park Historic District is a national historic district located at Lansdowne, Delaware County, Pennsylvania, USA.
-The district includes 103 contributing buildings; the majority are residences.
+The Lansdowne Park Historic District is a national historic district that is located in Lansdowne, Delaware County, Pennsylvania, USA.

+It was added to the National Register of Historic Places in 1987.

+History and architectural features

+This district includes 103 contributing buildings; the majority are residences.
 Eighty-one of the houses were built between 1889 and 1891, with Queen Anne as the dominant architectural style.
-The remaining houses were built beterrn 1899 and 1913 and include notable examples of the Dutch Colonial Revival and Georgian Revival styles.
+The remaining houses were built between 1899 and 1913 and include notable examples of the Dutch Colonial Revival and Georgian Revival styles.
 The oldest house is the Dickenson Farmstead, a 2½-story dwelling built in 1732 and expanded in 1790.
 A notable non-residential building located in the district is St. John's Episcopal Church (1901); it closed in 2009.

 It was added to the National Register of Historic Places in 1987.